compositeurdigital/compositeurdigital.github.io/en/config.md

 ## Data exchanged between documents

- Some types of documents allow you to exchange data between documents  (e.g getting a value previously saved and modifying it)
+ Some types of documents allow you to exchange data between documents  (e.g getting a value previously saved and modifying it).
  A keyword is used to operate this exchange of values.
-The following keys target attributes of the customer in the Profile view in the menu.
+The following keys target attributes of the customer in the `Profile` view in the menu.
  Available keys are :
   - `firstName`
   - `lastName`